 This program is not intended to fund the general programming activities of your organization.

-Grant Period and Deadlines

-All proposed activity must take place within the grant period.
-There are two (2) application deadlines yearly for this program.
-Applicants may only receive one grant per fiscal year from this program.

-Deadline: March 12 Panel Date: early May Council approval and notification of awards: late May Funding Period: July 1 through December 31

-Deadline: September 12 Panel Date: early November Council approval and notification of awards: late November Funding Period: January 1 through June 30

-Grant period extensions must be approved by the Division.

 Request Amount

 Organizations must have a last completed fiscal year's total operating budget of $150,000 or less and can request from $1,000 to $2,500.
 See Basic Eligibility for additional information.